-The Fund's interest bearing financial instruments expose it to risks associated with the effects of fluctuation in the prevailing market interest rate on its financial positions and cash flows.
-The impact of interest rate risk on the profit and net assets attributable to unit holders is considered immaterial to the Fund.
+The Fund's interest bearing financial instruments expose it to risks associated with the effects of fluctuations in the prevailing market interest rates on its financial position and cash flows.
+The impact of the interest rate risk on profit and net assets attributable to unit holders is considered immaterial to the Fund.